Tuesday, May 22, 2012

 Thursday's Essay Preview

-The first paragraph of Thursday's essay, "Taking the long way home" reads as follows:
+The first two paragraphs of Thursday's essay, "Bar Harbor, Maine,'" read as follows:

 Thursday's Essay Excerpt - from the last paragraph of the essay